-- Connecting to a remote device (as master) and transmit its data using a Bluetooth virtual COM port (VCP) - Making the OPN2002 connectable (as slave) and discoverable to allow a remote device to connect with the OPN2002 and allow the transmission of its data using a Bluetooth virtual COM port (VCP) - Making the OPN2002 connectable (as slave) and discoverable as HID (keyboard) device to allow the remote device to connect with the OPN2002 and transmit its barcode data as Bluetooth keyboard device. - Reconnecting to a paired remote device (as master) to quickly re-establish a lost Bluetooth HID connecting without having to re-enter a PIN code. - (Limited) OSE menu book support to configure barcode decoders, pre- and suffixes, read modes, buzzer/LED settings, change Bluetooth configurations and switch between HID or VCP as Bluetooth interface. - Possibility to configure a remote Bluetooth address and PIN code using barcodes - Use of the trigger and clear key to connect, disconnect, make discoverable / connectable and reconnect. - Storing of configurations in non-volatile memory to allow all settings to be restored after a reset. - Configuration of the application by using OSE serial commands - Easy software upgrading by USB (VCP) or the CRD-2000 multi cradle (RS232) using Appload.
+- Connecting to a remote device (as master) and transmit its data using a Bluetooth virtual COM port (VCP) - Making the OPN2002 connectable (as slave) and discoverable to allow a remote device to connect with the OPN2002 and allow the transmission of its data using a Bluetooth virtual COM port (VCP) - Making the OPN2002 connectable (as slave) and discoverable as HID (keyboard) device to allow the remote device to connect with the OPN2002 and transmit its barcode data as Bluetooth keyboard device. - Reconnecting to a paired remote device (as master) to quickly re-establish a lost Bluetooth HID connecting without having to re-enter a PIN code. - (Limited) Opticon Univeral menu book support to configure barcode decoders, preand suffixes, read modes, buzzer/LED settings, change Bluetooth configurations and switch between HID or VCP as Bluetooth interface. - Possibility to configure a remote Bluetooth address and PIN code using barcodes - Use of the trigger and clear key to connect, disconnect, make discoverable / connectable and reconnect. - Storing of configurations in non-volatile memory to allow all settings to be restored after a reset. - Configuration of the application by using Opticon serial commands - Easy software upgrading by USB (VCP) or the CRD-2000 multi cradle (RS232) using Appload. - Toggle iOS (iPhone/iPad) onscreen keyboard by a short press on the small button.